Temmermans/syntra-web-development-intro/docs/vanilla-javascript/README.md

 The docs [here](https://developer.chrome.com/docs/devtools/overview/) are great, so I'm not gonna paste it here.
 I still want to go through the developer tools so you now how to get the most out of them.
 Let us jump into the browser.

-> Before we get going, install the [HTML Preview](https://marketplace.visualstudio.com/items?itemName=negokaz.live-server-preview) plugin for vs code.
+> Before we get going, install the live-server npm package for easier development with `npm install -g live-server`.

 Let's get started!